 This Swiss watchmaker specializes in military watches but also makes them available for private consumers.
 This Submariner military dive watch takes into account the meticulous requirements of the troops in the field.
 It is made of a durable 40mm stainless steel case, a screw-down crown, 24 jewel self-winding automatic movement, and two NATO nylon webbed straps in gray and black.

 If you’re into all-black, this Seiko Prospex model is the perfect watch for you.
 The golden numbers on the jet-black background renders it a high aesthetic appeal.
 It features a stainless steel case, a date window, a dive timer bezel, a differently textured dial, the Calibre 4R35 automatic movement, and a silicone strap.
 Moreover, it provides water resistance up to 200 meters, a power reserve of 41 hours, and LumiBrite markers and hands to keep the time visible no matter what the lighting.
-Finally, it costs less than $400.
+Finally, this all-black watch costs less than $400.

 Coming from the maker of the iconic multi-purpose pocket knife, you know this diver watch is going to be useful to you.
 It’s also quite versatile, coming in a variety of colors (blue, red, or black), finishes (shiny or matte stainless steel) and strap materials (rubber, paracord, leather, and stainless steel).
 You can also get the watch in a variety of face designs.